YueHu-CU/Use-of-HFNC-in-COVID-19/README.md

 The `Data` folder contains the data files to replicate results in the paper.

 ## Code

-The `Home` folder contains the code to replicate results in the paper.
-The `Data` folder should be placed within a parent folder that contains all the code.
+- The `Home` folder contains the code to replicate results in the paper.

+- The `Data` folder should be placed within a parent folder that contains all the code.

+- The codes should be run sequentially.
+For example, to examine the impact of use of high-flow nasal cannula on mortality in the United States (Figure 2 in the paper), the user needs to first run `Parameters.py` to set parameters on the national level, and then run `Compare Policies.py` to obtain the output.